-Nationally Recognized Service Animal Identification
+• Nationally Recognized Service Animal Identification protected by the Americans

-Protected by Americans with Disabilities Act (ADA)
+with Disabilities Act (ADA)

-Recognized by Housing Pet Policy
+• Recognized by Housing Pet Policies;

-Nationally Recognized Emotional Support Animal Identification
+• Nationally Recognized Emotional Support Animal Identification;

-Protected by Fair Housing Act
+• Protected by the Fair Housing Act;

-Standard Pet Companion Access to Public Location
+• Standard Pet Companion Access to Public Locations;

-Nationally Recognized Therapy Dog Identification
+• Nationally Recognized Therapy Dog Identification;

 Get your service dog certification and identification card now

-Please provide the service dog’s name, the name of the handler, email address and a photo of the service dog (note: the information entered below must be exactly as you want them to appear on the ID card).
+Please provide the service dog's name, the name of the handler, email address and a photo of the service dog (note: the information entered below must be exactly as you want it to appear on the ID card).

-Please provide the Therapy dog’s name, the name of the handler, email address and a photo of the therapy dog (note: the information entered below must be exactly as you want them to appear on the ID card).
+Please provide the Therapy dog's name, the name of the handler, email address and a photo of the therapy dog (note: the information entered below must be exactly as you want it to appear on the ID card).

 With a registered service dog ID or documentation, it might be easier to gain access to public areas without being questioned extensively.
 Although businesses are only allowed to ask limited questions under the ADA, having an ID can make things smoother.